Breeze/breeze.github.io/doc-net/persistencemanager-core.md

 An `EntityInfo` describes the entity-to-be-saved and the save operation to be performed on it.
 Here is its annotated interface:

-    // A back reference to the concrete ContextProvider that created it ContextProvider ContextProvider { get; internal set; }
+    // A back reference to the concrete PersistenceManager that created it PersistenceManager ContextProvider { get; internal set; }

     // The values to save represented as an instance of a .NET class
-    // Created for you by the ContextProvider
-    Object Entity { get; internal set; }
+    // Created for you by the PersistenceManager Object Entity { get; internal set; }

     // Whether the entity is to be added, updated, or deleted